Nadine2016/knative/deploy-job.md

    </tr>
    <tr>
    <td><code>--image</code></td>
    <td>The name of the image used for this job definition.
 This value is required.
-For images in [Docker Hub](https://hub.docker.com/){: external}, you can specify the image with `NAMESPACE/REPOSITORY`.
+For images in [Docker Hub](https://hub.docker.com/), you can specify the image with `NAMESPACE/REPOSITORY`.
 For other registries, use `REGISTRY/NAMESPACE/REPOSITORY` or `REGISTRY/NAMESPACE/REPOSITORY:TAG`.</td>
    </tr>
    <tr>
    <td><code>--name</code></td>